-I was pretty disappointed with this game.
+I was pretty disappointed with The Way of Gold and Steel.
 I’m not even sure I can recommend it for a dollar.
 It’s a re-skin of pretty much every city builder ever, but without the depth of those from which it has borrowed.

 The pixel environments are beautiful and I had high hopes for this game.
 Unfortunately, the characters are tiny and hard to follow.
 You can zoom in, but the characters become so pixelated that you still can’t tell what you’re doing.
 This game is hard to play and hard to enjoy.

 I know somebody worked really hard on this game.
 And I’m cognizant of the fact that they could read my review, so let me be at least a little constructive.

 Way of Gold and Steel has some decent bones.
 It’s a solid, simple game that could benefit from more clarity and depth.
 In its current state, more depth would be lost on audiences because characters are small and hard to manipulate.

 The environments are beautiful.
 I bought this game basically because I liked the way it looked.
 But once you are in the game and the beautiful island lose their charm, you are left dividing your time between the nice-looking overworld and a dull underworld where you still can’t see what you’re fighting.

 Take what you learned here and make me another pretty game with better-defined graphics, plot and controls.
 Polish it.
 Make it nice.
 Also, if you want help with English text, I’d be happy to proofread them for you.
 Not being snarky.
 Seriously, I would love to help some devs on their English translation releases.